Can SAEs reveal and mitigate racial biases of LLMs in healthcare?: Steering with the Black latent

 We follow the approach outlined by \citet{arad2025saesgoodsteering} to perform steering.
 Specifically, we pass the hidden state $\vh$ at layer $l$ through the SAE to obtain an activation vector $\vz$.
 Denote by $z_{\text{max}}$ the maximum activation in $\vz$ (induced for the corresponding input) and by $r$ the index of the Black latent.
 Then we compute an updated activation vector $\vz'$ as

 Where $\alpha$ is the steering factor.
 The updated hidden state $\vh'$ is then set to $\vh' = \mW\vz' + \vb$.

 We use the brief hospital courses (BHC) dataset provided by \cite{hegselmann2024data} and sample $500$ BHCs for evaluation and $100$ for selecting $\alpha$.
-For the latter, we compute $\frac{\text{Positive rate}}{\text{Perplexity}}$ for a range of $\alpha$ values ($\alpha \in [0.01, 5]$), where positive rate is the fraction of outputs with `Yes' and perplexity is the output perplexity computed under \texttt{Llama-3.1-8B} \citep{dubey2024llama}.
+For the latter, we compute $\frac{\text{Positive rate}}{\text{Perplexity}}$ for a range of $\alpha$ values,\footnote{$\alpha \in [0.01, 5]$} where positive rate is the fraction of outputs with `Yes' and perplexity is the output perplexity computed under \texttt{Llama-3.1-8B} \citep{dubey2024llama}.
 We account for perplexity to ensure the interventions do not deteriorate text quality (see Appendix \ref{app:steering} for a plot of $\alpha$ vs. perplexity).

 In Table \ref{tab:steering}, $\text{race}_{\text{Black}}$ reports the fraction of outputs that explicitly indicate the patient is Black (recall that we prompt the model to include this information).
 Steering is effective at assigning the patient race, indicating that these latents are not only input-centric but also mediate a causal effect on outputs.
 We also report $\Delta_{\text{Black}}$, which is the change in the positive rate after steering.
 We observe that increasing the ``Black''-ness of a patient---that is, increasing the ``Black'' latent activation per Equation \ref{eq:steer}---increases the predicted risk of patient belligerence.
+Table \ref{table:violence-steering} shows a sample output from \texttt{gemma-2-2b-it} before and after steering.

 Is some notion of violence associated with white individuals as well?
 We perform the same experiment with latents that correspond to white individuals.
 The $\Delta_{\text{white}}$ column in Table \ref{tab:steering} shows the change in positive rate---we see negligible change when we increase the ``white''-ness of the patient.